Vicchang/RayarkTutorial/PresentationWeek2.md

   ### Value Type:
   1. Usually stored in stack.
   2. A value type usually is not null.
 In C#, a value type could be defined as "Type?" to  nullable type.
 It is still value type since nullable types are instance of System.Nullable<T> struct.
-  3. In C#, struct, string, int and other primitive types are all value type.
+  3. In C#, struct, int and other primitive types are all value type.
   4. In C#, the copy constructor of value type is deep copy.
   5. In C#, a value type argument is always called by value, except using "ref" keyword.
 The "ref" keyword would force the argument to be passed by reference.
 Let's see the code below.
   ```C#